Decarbonization Pathways Pilot

 Can I apply to the pilot if I am a condo owner?

 Individual condos units in a larger building or complex are not eligible to participate.
-At least for the first cohort of the pilot, we want to be able to make comprehensive recommendations for the entire building envelope (i.e., roof/attic, walls/windows/doors, and basement).
+For this pilot, we want to be able to make comprehensive recommendations for the entire building envelope (i.e., roof/attic, walls/windows/doors, and basement).
 If all owners of a condoized small multi-family (i.e., four or fewer units) want to jointly apply for the pilot, we would consider that application.

-Can I apply to the pilot if my electricity provider isn’t Eversource or National Grid?
+Can I apply to the pilot if my electricity provider isn’t Eversource, National Grid or Unitil?

 MassCEC’s Renewable Energy Trust funding comes from electric ratepayers, which means that eligibility for this pilot is based on a household's electric utility.
 Electric customers from National Grid, Eversource, Unitil, Ashburnham Municipal Light Plant, Holden Light Department, Holyoke Gas & Electric Department, Ipswich Electric Department, Russell Light Department, and Templeton Municipal Light Plant pay into MassCEC’s Renewable Energy Trust.
 Unfortunately, if you are not a customer of one of those utilities you are not eligible to participate in this pilot.
 For more information, visit this webpage.

-Are both air source and ground source heat pumps eligible for the “heat pumps” incentive?
+Are both air source and ground source heat pumps eligible for the incentive?

 Yes, this funding can be used towards either air source or ground source heat pumps.
 This funding can also be used in addition to Mass Save’s heat pump rebates and any other state or federal rebates.